VinLau/perlScripts/README.md

 Script comments:
 weatherPOPApp.pl
 - I made this weather app as I scoured through CPAN to find a working weather (Yahoo/Google Weather) module to only find that most had been outdated or that the host had ended API support.
 This app uses LWP::Simple (preloaded with Strawberry Perl) to web scrape from the HTML output from The Weather Network to provide the user with up-to-date information about their city's conditions.
-- Currently it only provides the percentage of precipitation (with a cute feature to let them know when to bring an umbrella) for the next 7 days with an option to export to an xls file (Spreadsheet::WriteExcel module required).
+- Currently it only provides the percentage of precipitation (with :umbrella: ASCII art to remind you) for the next 7 days with an option to export to an xls file (Spreadsheet::WriteExcel module required).
 More features may be added in the future.
 - It was a useful exercise to use REGEX to filter what one requires in a very cluttered HTML form.
 I tried to cut it down to a smaller section (i.e. from the whole page to just the seven day section HTML form via REGEX and search from there again) but I found a shortcut.
-Nonetheless, this method is very finnicky and is suspectible to the webpage's changes.
+Nonetheless, this method is very finnicky and is susceptible to the webpage's changes.

 Script comments:
 decisionMatrix.pl